keu/docs/cloud/kubernetespodoperator.md

 Astronomer Cloud automatically allocates resources to Pods created by the KubernetesPodOperator.
 Resources used by the KubernetesPodOperator are not limited, meaning that the operator could theoretically provision all your Cluster's available remaining CPU and memory to complete a task.
 Because of this, we recommend managing the KubernetesPodOperator's resource usage by specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) on a per-task basis.

 To do so, define a dictionary of compute resources in your DAG.
-For example, applying the following dictionary to a Pod would ensure that the Pod runs with exactly 800m of CPU and 3Gi of memory at all times:
+For example, applying the following dictionary to a task would ensure that a Pod runs that task with exactly 800m of CPU and 3Gi of memory at all times:

 ```python
 compute_resources = \